-As a means of precaution, in most kitchens, it is required to remove jewelry, such as rings; bracelets; and including watches.
+As a means of precaution, in most kitchens, workers have to remove jewelry, such as rings, bracelets; and including watches.
 There are some exceptions, though, as the plain band wedding or engagement ring.
-The main reason why the aforementioned items are prohibited in the kitchen is that they may get dirty and may contaminate food during preparation.
+The main reason why these items are prohibited in the kitchen is that they may get dirty and may contaminate food during preparation.

 However, the rules vary in businesses.
 While other kitchens disapprove of watches, there are some kitchens wherein watches aren’t really a big deal, or there’d be occasions when only watches with plain straps are allowed.
 But depending on where the business is located, there may be legal requirements regarding jewelry.

 Nevertheless, even if the kitchen you are working in isn’t really against watches, it is important to observe sanitation.
 You must always keep your hands clean before dealing with food, as well as your watch by making sure it doesn’t have any possible contaminant, and once any food particles or ingredients get stuck in your watch when you’re working in the kitchen, make sure to clean it.

 But if the kitchen you are working in strictly upholds the no watch rule, perhaps you can go with a clip watch like the one below: